Problem Gambling Awareness Month

 For additional resources, please visit https://oasas.ny.gov/gambling or https://oasas.ny.gov/prevention/gambling

-In honor of National Problem Gambling Awareness Month (PGAM), NYS OASAS, the NY Gaming Commission and the New York Council on Problem Gambling (NYCPG) are encouraging everyone across New York State – individuals, agencies and communities alike – to come together to Seek Understanding to Reduce Gambling Harms.
+In recognition of Problem Gambling Awareness Month (PGAM) 2026, NYS OASAS, the New York State Gaming Commission, and the New York Council on Problem Gambling (NYCPG) invite individuals, providers, recovery communities, and organizations across New York State to come together under this year’s theme: Caring Communities, Stronger Futures.

 Host a Screening Day